Duplication of text, photos, or any other content on this

 Are you a former or life member that would like to stay connected with the happenings of HVFD or future events?
 Please reach out to Donna McPherson at dmcpherson@hvfdems.org or Jenna Schoolnick at jschoolnick@hvfdems.org to update your contact information.

-On September 4th at approximately 6:09 PM, Hughesville Volunteers and surrounding departments were alerted to the 13000 block of Edelen Drive for a house fire.
+On February 18th at approximately 0408 hours, Hughesville Volunteers and surrounding departments were alerted to the 16000 block of Overhill Way for the house fire.
+Engine Tanker 2, Tanker 2 and Engine 22 made the response.

 Reflective 911 Address Signs